 There is one mistake that a lot of people make in the preparation phase of cooking ribs and this is they do not remove the skin from the backside.

 If you forget this or never did this your ribs will be tough because that piece of skin will prevent the ribs from becoming tender.

 Here is a video I found on how to remove what is called the membrane on your ribs.
 This is the same for all types of ribs.

-Sometimes or maybe I should say most of times it is not so easy as shown in the video and I most of the time use a paper towel to get more grip on that piece of skin because it can be very slippery.
+Sometimes or maybe I should say most of the time it is not so easy as shown in the video and I most of the time use a paper towel to get more grip on that piece of skin because it can be very slippery.

 I am a strong believer in keeping the ingredients in any recipe to a minimum and I also believe that only a few people are able to recognize the separate ingredients unless they are very distinguished in taste.